core-wg/oscore/draft-ietf-core-object-security.md

 7. Restore the unprotected request by adding any decrypted options or payload from the plaintext.
 Any outer E options ({{coap-headers-and-options}}) are overwritten.
 The Object-Security option is removed.

 ## Protecting the Response {#protected-coap-formatting-resp}

-A server receiving a valid request with a protected CoAP message (i.e. containing an Object-Security option) SHALL respond with a protected CoAP message.

 Given an unprotected CoAP response, including header, options, and payload, the server SHALL perform the following steps to create a protected CoAP response, using the security context identified by the Context Identifier of the received request: